Office InformationAddress Laborde Earles Injury Lawyers

 Most people have had minor injuries at one time or another, such as bruises, scrapes, or cuts.
 While annoying, these injuries often do not result in significant medical expenses.
-More serious injuries, however, can be a different story—potentially one that ends in hospital stays, X-rays or other expensive diagnostic tests, and multiple medical appointments.
+More serious injuries, however, can be a different story.
+It can end in hospital stays, X-rays or other expensive diagnostic tests, and multiple medical appointments.

 Potential Damages in Lafayette Personal Injury Cases

-Plaintiffs who are able to prove negligence may be able to collect various damages for their injuries, including medical expenses and lost wages for missed work.
-Unlike some other states, Louisiana generally does not cap damages due to negligence or for personal injury lawsuits more broadly.
-Since negligence often depends on the specific circumstances of a given case, potential plaintiffs may wish to contact a Lafayette personal injury attorney for more information about that kinds of compensation they may be eligible to receive.
+Plaintiffs who are able to prove that another party’s negligence caused their injury may be able to collect for various damages, including medical expenses and lost wages for missed work.
+Unlike some other states, Louisiana generally does not cap compensation for damages for personal injury lawsuits.
+Since negligence often depends on the specific circumstances of a given case, potential plaintiffs may wish to contact a Lafayette personal injury attorney for more information about the kinds of compensation they may be eligible to receive.

 The Basics of Comparative Negligence

 In some cases, an injury victim is partially negligent for their own injuries and therefore responsible for a portion of their damages.
-For example, if a driver who is spending is struck by another driver who ran a red light, both drivers may be partly responsible for their own injuries.
+For example, if a speeding driver is struck by another driver who ran a red light, both drivers may be partly responsible for their own injuries.
 In these cases, Louisiana follows a principle of “comparative negligence” or “comparative fault.”

 According to L.C.C. §2323, any negligence on the plaintiff’s part results in a proportional reduction in their final damage award.
-For example, if a jury decides that a plaintiff is 20 percent responsible for their own injuries, their damage award would be reduced by 20 percent.
+For example, if a jury decides that a plaintiff is 20% responsible for their own injuries, their damage award would be reduced by 20%.
 A personal injury lawyer in Lafayette could provide additional information on comparative negligence and whether it may apply to a given case.

 Iberia Parish Personal Injury Lawyer